Gokhulraj2005/DS_JAVA_MODULE-08/Ex12-Add Elements from an Array into a TreeSet.md

 ```
 /*
 Program that adds elements from an array into a TreeSet and displays the elements in sorted order.
-Developed by: HARISHKUMAR R
+Developed by: GOKHULRAJ V
-RegisterNumber: 212223230073
+RegisterNumber: 212223230064
 */
 import java.util.*;